ghi-electronics/Documentation/software/coding-options/coding-options.md

 ## Open Source

 Libraries for the supported languages are provided open-source.
 We invite you to learn more about the internal workings of DUE Link and also invite you to support additional systems and languages.
-[Due Libraries Repo](https://github.com/ghi-electronics/due-libraries).
+[DUE Libraries Repo](https://github.com/ghi-electronics/due-libraries).

 ## The Transport